Every year, millions of people use airplanes for leisure and business.

 Why do airplanes fly so high?

-Aircraft fly at an altitude of ~30,000 feet for several reasons, but mostly to reduce costs and avoid air traffic problems.
+Aircraft fly at an altitude of ~30,000 feet (9.1 km) for several reasons, but mostly to improve fuel efficiency, thus reducing costs, and to avoid air traffic problems.

 Why must airplanes wait on the runway?